On the $e$-positivity of trees and spiders: Introduction

+\begin{conj} [\!\!
+Dahlberg, She, and van Willigenburg \cite{DSvW}] Any tree with a vertex of degree at least four is not $e$\nobreakdash-positive. \end{conj} Dahlberg, She, and van Willigenburg obtain their results by reducing, in many cases, the $e$\nobreakdash-positivity of trees to that of spiders.
+Specifically, they show that certain classes of spiders are not $e$\nobreakdash-positive and then use a lemma to extend the same results to some corresponding classes of trees.
+In this paper, we follow the same strategy and give further conditions for the $e$\nobreakdash-positivity of trees and spiders.
+Our main result is a partial resolution of Conjecture~\ref{DSvW Conj} to trees with a vertex of degree at least six, which we obtain via a similar reduction to spiders.
 Our paper is structured as follows.

-In Section \ref{sec: bg} we review necessary background and notation.
+In Section \ref{sec: bg} we review necessary background on chromatic symmetric functions and notation that will be used throughout the paper.

-In Section \ref{sec: e-pos} we extend many of the tests for $e$-positivity from \cite{DSvW}.
-In Theorem \ref{Th: mod-test} we show that the sum of the residues of the leg lengths of an $e$-positive spider modulo any positive integer must be less than twice that integer and discuss the many classes of spiders that are not $e$-positive as a result of this theorem in Corollary \ref{Cor: var cond}.
-These conditions generalize Corollary $16$ and Lemma $18$ of \cite{DSvW}, which state that any spider with at least three legs of odd length and any spider with a longest leg that contains less than half the total number of vertices is not $e$-positive.
-Finally, we also give additional divisibility criteria for $e$-positive spiders leading to the following result in Corollary \ref{new result trees} of Theorem \ref{new result}.
+In Section \ref{sec: e-pos} we expand on many of the tests for $e$\nobreakdash-positivity from \cite{DSvW} and build up to our main result.
+We show in Theorem \ref{Th: mod-test} that the sum of the residues of the leg lengths of an $e$\nobreakdash-positive spider modulo any positive integer must be less than twice that integer.
+While this theorem is not used in our attempt at Conjecture~\ref{DSvW Conj}, it provides a simple test for $e$\nobreakdash-positivity and rules out the $e$\nobreakdash-positivity of many classes of spiders, which we discuss in Corollary \ref{Cor: var cond}.
+We then give a more complicated criterion for the $e$\nobreakdash-positivity of spiders that leads to our main result, stated in Theorem~\ref{new result}.